Periodontal Disease Treatment in Scripps Ranch

 During a deep cleaning, our team will focus on cleaning the area below your gumline.
 Your teeth may be numbed with either a topical anesthetic called Oraqix or a traditional anesthetic to make the procedure more comfortable.
 Using special instruments, we will remove plaque, calculus and other debris from below your gum line.
 We will also smooth the roots of your teeth, which will help the gum tissue tighten up to allow it to hug tightly to your teeth.
 We may administer an antibiotic medication called Arestin as needed.

-Book an Exam with Dr. Jennifer Santoro
+Book a Dental Exam with Dr. Santoro

 If you are experiencing any signs of gum disease, such as red, swollen or bleeding gums, you should schedule an appointment to be screened by Dr. Santoro.
 If she determines you have gum disease, the two of you can develop a plan to reverse it as soon as possible.